magento/devdocs/guides/v2.1/pattern-library/templates/sign-in-form/sign-in-form.md

 #### Confirmation of password retrieval:

-Once a user submits their email address to retreive their password, the module will provide a confirmation on the action via text in the module.
+Once a user submits their email address to retrieve their password, the module will provide a confirmation on the action via text in the module.
 * the title **Password Help** in the style of the Welcome message from the initial state
 * text confirming that an email has been sent
 * a link to return to the initial state of the sign-in module – "Back to Sign in"